Minion (typeface): Minion Web

 A TrueType version of Minion, designed for screen use.
 It supports ISO-Adobe character set.
 Version 1.00 of the font was distributed with Internet Explorer 4.0.

 Minion Web Pro

 An updated version of Minion Web, which supports Adobe CE and Adobe Western 2 character sets.

 Minion 3 (2018)

 Minion Pro provides the "Th" ligature as a standard ligature, while Minion 3 does not.
 The Greek characters also have a number of differences.

-A rerelease including Armenian, redesigned Greek characters, full support for International Phonetic Alphabet (IPA), and other modifications.
+A rerelease including Armenian, redesigned Greek and Cyrillic characters, full support for International Phonetic Alphabet (IPA), and other modifications.
 For example, Minion Pro provides the "Th" ligature by default, while Minion 3 only does so when discretionary ligatures are enabled.

 Minion 3 comes with 4 optical sizes (Regular, Caption, Subhead, and Display) and 4 weights (Regular, Medium, Semibold, and Bold), each with its respective italic, totaling 32 styles.

 Similar to Minion Pro, although any of the fonts may be used at any size, the intended point sizes for the designs of this family are: